LKL Most Valuable Player Award

-The LKL Most Valuable Player Award is the annual award that is given by the professional Lithuanian Basketball League (LKL), to its Most Valuable Player of each regular season.
+The LKL Most Valuable Player Award is the annual award that is given by the Lithuanian Basketball League (LKL), the top-tier professional basketball league in Lithuania, to its Most Valuable Player of each regular season.
+The award was presented by LKL for the first time after 1993–94 LKL season.
+Since 1993–94 LKL season, four players have won the award more than once: Tanoka Beard (4-time winner), Gintaras Einikis, Andrius Giedraitis and Ramūnas Šiškauskas (2-time winners).
+Lithuanian players won the most MVPs.
 The MVP is being awarded after regular season, the player is elected by the league.